Vizol Angami: Post Chief Ministership

 In the subsequent general elections in 1982 and 1987, Vizol failed to get elected.

-In the 1989 elections, he kept out of the fray but led the newly formed Nagaland People's Council, the new name of Naga National Democratic Party, currently as Naga People's Front (NPF), as the party Chairman.
+In the 1989 elections, he kept out of the fray but led the newly formed Nagaland People's Council, the new name of Naga National Democratic Party, currently known as the Naga People's Front (NPF), as party Chairman.
 He contested the 1989 Lok Sabha election, but lost to Congress candidate Shikiho Sema.
 Vizol was a member of the Rajya Sabha from 1992 to 1998 and also a member of the Parliamentary Committee on Communication, Energy, Gas, Afforestation and Eco-development.

 Vizol was the founding member of the Nagaland State Branch of the Indian Red Cross Society in 1982, and served as its Chairman till he resigned in 2004, on health grounds.
-He was known to lead a life of simplicity, honesty and peace loving, which he showed in his way of living to be emulated by others.
+He was known to lead a life of simplicity, honesty and peace loving, his way of life setting an example to be emulated by others.